If you are experiencing a medical emergency please dial 911 immediately

 The examination takes 5 to 10 minutes.

-If a local (topical) anesthetic is used during the examination, it will last about 30 minutes.
+If a local (topical) anesthetic is used during the examination, the numbing effect of the anesthetic will last about 30 minutes.
 You can eat or drink when your throat is no longer numb.

 The doctor will use a thin, flexible scope to look at your throat.
 You may get a medicine to dry up the secretions in your nose and throat.
 This lets your doctor see more clearly.
 A topical anesthetic may be sprayed on your throat to numb it.